Efgeen/cimgui/README.md

 * All naming is algorithmic except for those names that were coded in cimgui_overloads table (https://github.com/cimgui/cimgui/blob/master/generator/generator.lua#L60).
 In the official version this table is empty.
 * Current overloaded function names can be found in (https://github.com/cimgui/cimgui/blob/master/generator/output/overloads.txt)

+#changes

+* 10/11/2025: Functions returning and taking as argument no POD structs is now doing a conversion internally to allow ARM64 compilation.

 # compilation

 * clone